How to Block Method Swizzling

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block Method Swizzling on iOS apps using Appdome
+How to Implement Block Method Swizzling in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Block Method Swizzling without an SDK or gateway: